bonjohen/vsc_extension/AugmentOrchestrationFramework.md

 ## Conclusion

-The Augment Extension Orchestration Framework has been successfully implemented with all planned features across three phases.
+The Augment Extension Orchestration Framework has been successfully implemented with all planned features.
 The framework provides a comprehensive solution for orchestrating Augment operations, with capabilities for:

 - Agent status monitoring and management
 - Work queue management with priority support